sindresorhus/filenamify/readme.md

 Type: `boolean`<br>
 Default: `100`

-quota to limit the output filename length.
+The filename is truncated to this length.

 ## Related